fury-code/monitoring/README.md

 - InfluxDB
 - Telegraf

 Within this repository, you can find metric collectors and dashboards to visualize your data.
-Test